The Friends are pleased to make this page available to the Lake Networking Group

 Today representatives of more than 30 Eastern Ontario lake associations share information by email and meet two or three times a year to discuss common issues, plan workshops to meet identified needs of their lake residents, and support one another to seek support for common issues.

-Lake associations in the Networking Group include Loughborough Lake, Fourteen Island Mink Lake and the Chaffey's Area Lake Associations in the south, up through Frontenac to include lakes associations such as Buck, Wolfe, Eagle, Big Clear, Elbow, Bobs and Crow, Sharbot Lake and Kennebec in the west, and down through the Rideau Watershed encompassing Farren, Christie, Little Silver and Rainbow, Long, Pike, Black, Adam, Otty, Otter, Big Rideau and Upper Rideau and over into the Mississippi Watershed to include lake associations such as Canonto, Dalhousie, Bennett and Fagan and the Mississippi Lakes Association and north to White Lake.
+Lake associations in the Lake Networking Group include Loughborough Lake, Dog and Cranberry Lakes, Fourteen Island Mink Lake, Sydenham Lake, and the Chaffey's Area Lake Associations in the south, up through Frontenac to include lakes associations such as Desert, Buck, Wolfe, Eagle, Big Clear, Elbow, Bobs and Crow, Sharbot Lake and Kennebec in the west, and down through the Rideau Watershed encompassing Farren, Christie, Little Silver and Rainbow, Long, Pike, Black, Adam, Otter, Otty, Big Rideau and Upper Rideau and over into the Mississippi Watershed to include lake associations such as Canonto, Dalhousie, Bennett and Fagan, Silver Lake, Sharbot Lake, and the Mississippi Lakes Association and north to White Lake.

 Amongst the Group are representatives from lake groups in 4 watersheds (Mississippi, Rideau, Cataraqui, Quinte) and 7 Townships (Tay Valley, North, South and Central Frontenac, Drummond/North Elmsley, Lanark Highlands and Rideau Lakes) and 3 Counties (Lanark, Frontenac and Leeds Grenville.)